sourcefrog/conserve/README.md

 Directories marked with [`CACHEDIR.TAG`](https://bford.info/cachedir/) are automatically excluded from backups.

+## S3 support

+From 23.9 Conserve supports storing backups in Amazon S3.
+AWS IAM credentials are read from the environment or, on EC2, the instance metadata service.

+This feature is built in by default but can be turned off by passing `cargo install --no-default-features`.

+To use this, just specify an S3 URL for the archive location.
+The bucket must already exist.

+    conserve init s3://my-bucket/
+    conserve backup s3://my-bucket/ ~

+(This should work on API-compatible services but has not been tested; experience reports are welcome.)

 ## Install

 To build Conserve you need [Rust][rust] and a C compiler that can be used by